neodrama/github-drama/README.md

 gives way to reaction GIFs and one-word replies, turning into something like a 4chan thread, but less funny.
 Common signs of drama: many unconstructive comments, many downvote reactions, removed or hidden comments.
 If a repository's maintainer has locked conversation on a thread, that's also a good indicator that it could be included here.

+### Writing guidelines

+- If there are non-github links that describe the drama, consider adding them.
+High priority external links to add are articles in popular journalistic media.
+- Adding drama summary is not mandatory.
+In the simplest case the entry can just consist of the single link to the dramatic thread.
+Summary can be helpful when there are multiple links that need to be logically grouped to better understand the drama.
+- When drama summary is added, it must be as neutral as possible.
+Describe facts and events, but **do not** assess drama participants' actions, advocate for any political/ideological views, or use a negative speech.
+When in doubt, leave out any details and make summary as short as possible.

 ---

 actix/actix-web